 A dataset of videos, used for computer vision tasks, could be the key to success or failure.
-A clean dataset could lead the way to a great algorithm, model and ultimately system, while no matter how good the model or algorithm is, junk in — junk out.
+A clean dataset could lead the way to a great algorithm, model and ultimately system, while no matter how good the model or algorithm is, garbage in – garbage out.

 Typically you will have several long videos, with multiple scenes in it, that might be used for different projects, while you need a one or more parts from each of the videos.
 How will you find these segments?
 Curate them?
 Confirm they are all of the desired quality?